Account types you might want to avoid

 However, when used to pay for college, these withdrawals are not exempt from income tax on earnings unless the account owner is age 59½ or older.**

-Even if you'll be over age 59½ when you need your college money, you'll still need to consider these points:
+Even if you'll be over age 59½ when you need the money, you'll still need to consider these points:

 Using a Roth IRA could mean less money for retirement.